Know-How to Recover Deleted Database in SQL Server Without Backup Efficiently

 Recommended: For avoiding this erroneous and lengthy manual LSN approach to restore deleted data from the table without using database backup in the SQL server, make use of some advanced third-party solutions such as SQL Recovery Software.

-Step1: Launch the Software – SQL Recovery Software and Click Open to load SQL database MDF files.
+Step 1: Launch the Software and Click Open to load SQL database MDF files.

-Step 6: Finally, the software will display the deleted records in red color.
+Step 3: The software will display the deleted records in red color.

-To perform this task we have suggested the solution by using third-party software.
+To recover deleted Database in SQL Server without backup, we have suggested the solution by using third-party software.
 It is much better to use than manual solutions as they are a very tedious and lengthy process.
 Manual approaches also have many chances that data may not be recovered properly if the user did not know the timing of data deletion.
-To overcome these all problems, we suggested how to recover the deleted database in SQL server without backup.
+To overcome these all problems, we suggested a professional solution to recover deleted SQL Server database table.
 This one is best to perform perfect recovery in every situation and help to bring data back.